 Unlike traditional searching methods like dtSearch, Analytics is an entirely mathematical approach to indexing documents.
 It does not use any outside word lists, such as dictionaries or thesauri, and it is not limited to a specific set of languages.
 Unlike textual indexing, word order is not a factor.

-- Conceptual—uses Latent Semantic Indexing (LSI) to discover concepts between documents.
+The basis of conceptual analytics is a conceptual index.
+This uses Latent Semantic Indexing (LSI) to discover concepts between documents.
 This indexing process is based solely on term co-occurrence.
 The language, concepts, and relationships are defined entirely by the contents of your documents and learned by the index.
 For more information, see Analytics and Latent Semantic Indexing (LSI).

 You can run the following Analytics operations on documents indexed by a conceptual index: